62°

 1. What is the difference between home share and a whole home short-term residential occupancy?

-Home share means the short-term residential occupancy occurs in either the host’s primary residence or a separate dwelling unit on the same premises as the host’s primary residence.
-This may include duplex, triplex, or quadplex properties as well as eligible accessory dwelling units when the host resides on-site.
+Home share means the short-term residential occupancy occurs in either the Host’s primary residence or a separate dwelling unit on the same premises as the Host’s primary residence.
+This may include duplex, triplex, or quadplex properties as well as eligible accessory dwelling units when the Host resides on-site.

-Whole home means short-term residential occupancy of the host’s entire dwelling unit while the host is not physically present and residing in the dwelling unit.
+Whole home means short-term residential occupancy of the Host’s entire dwelling unit while the Host is not physically present and residing in the dwelling unit.

 2. What if I plan to home share in my permanent residence but do whole-home rentals during the summer months when I am away, what type of license should I apply for?